YePererva/CS6890/README.md

 Built models are represented as 3D-surfaces were gained power is represented as function of two variables: time and applied resistance.
 Several models were built with varied added noise (to add some randomness).
 <img src="images/Power_generation.png" alt="" class="inline"/>
-<b>Fig. 1.</b> Power, harvested from MFC as function of time and applied resistance (load).
-5 mV noise level applied with load varied from 1 to 1000 Ohms and step of 1 Ohm.
+<b>Fig. 2.</b> Power, harvested from MFC as function of time and applied resistance (load).
+5 mV noise level applied with load varied from 1 to 500 Ohms and step of 1 Ohm.

+Extra observation:<br>
+Decreasing of load ranges increases the difference in D&O behaviour, but almost doen't change the harvested energy.

 # Model treatment
 Input data were treated in 3 different ways and compared with theoretical maximal energy yield.